apache/james-project/src/adr/0012-jmap-partial-reads.md

 ## Decision

-Introduce two projections for JMAP messages:
+Introduce two new datastructures representing JMAP messages:
  - One with only metadata
  - One with metadata + headers

-Given the properties requested by the client, the most appropriate message projection will be returned.
+Given the properties requested by the client, the most appropriate message datastructure will be returned, on top of existing message storage APIs that should remain unchanged.

 Some performance tests will be run in order to evaluate the improvements.